leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Finishing up matches

+The `extractMatches()` has saved the matches it found to the `matches_df` global variable.
+This is done because before you can process the matches  the players must be process first.
+Now all the player are done and inserted into the database now you can process the matches.
+The matches and its scores are linked to the player in some way.
+So the player must exist in the database before you can insert the Match and Score entry into the database.

 ```
 // globals.py

 matches_df = pd.DataFrame()
 ```

-The `extractMatches()` has saved the matches it found to this global variable.
-This is done because before you can process the matches  the players must be process first.
-Now all the player are done and inserted into the database now you can process the matches.
-The matches and its scores are linked to the player in some way.
-So the player must exist in the database before you can insert the Match and Score entry into the database.

 ```
 # The processing of matches happens when all other extracting has been done